Corn Procurement, Cost & Sourcing Intelligence Report, 2030

 Pricing and Cost Intelligence

-“What are some of the key cost components or elements involved in the corn category?
+“What are some of the key cost components or elements involved in the corn industry?
 Which factors influence the prices?”

-The land is the largest cost component in this category.
+The land is the largest cost component in this market.
 Land costs can vary depending on the region where the corn is grown along with the quality of the land and the market conditions.
-Raising a crop has cost around USD 882 per acre, which is 19%, more in 2022 than in 2021.
-The cost of seeds is also the major cost component in this category; the cost varies depending on the variety of corn grown.
+Raising a crop has cost around USD 882 per acre, which is 19% more in 2022 than in 2021.
+The cost of seeds is also the major cost component; the cost varies depending on the variety of corn grown.
 The cultivation is an expensive venture, with the four key cost components being seeds, fertilizer, insecticides, and water.
 The cost of each component varies depending on the type of corn farmed, farming techniques used, and farm location.

-The following chart provides various costs incurred in this category and the major cost heads are shown below:
+The following chart provides various costs incurred in this industry; the major cost heads are shown below:

 Businesses generally use volume-based pricing where the price of corn is based on the amount being sold.
-This can help to encourage larger purchases since the price per unit will decrease as the volume of maize increases.
+This can encourage larger purchases since the price per unit will decrease as the volume of maize increases.
 By selling larger quantities of corn at a lower price per unit, producers and suppliers can generate more revenue while keeping their costs relatively low.
-This can lead to increase profitability.
+This can lead to increased profitability and foster procurement decisions.

 Sourcing Intelligence

-“Which countries are the leading sourcing destinations for the corn category?”
+“Which countries are the leading sourcing destinations in the corn category?”

 Average Salary of Corn Processing Manager Per Hour in the U.S., 2018 to 2022 in USD